thisoldbear/punk-rock-graphql/README.md

 The first to get bands and a second to get musicians, before combining the data.

-With GraphQL, we can get make the requqst and get back the combined data in one go using nested queries, which make use of bidirectonal relations between Bands and Musicians setup in `schema/schema.js`
+With GraphQL, we can get make the request and get back the combined data in one go using nested queries, which make use of bidirectonal relations between Bands and Musicians set up in `schema/schema.js`

 ##### GraphiQL query